roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Security management/Infrastructure security/Access applications in an ACK cluster through HTTPS.md

 7. Configure an **SSL Certificate**.

     -   If you have created a server certificate by running commands as described in the prerequisites, you need to upload the created certificate, including the public key certificate and the private key, to Alibaba Cloud.
 For more information, see [Upload a third-party certificate](/intl.en-US/Classic Load Balancer/User Guide/Certificate management/Create a certificate/Upload a third-party certificate.md).
     -   If you have purchased a server certificate that is issued by Alibaba Cloud, skip this step.
-For more information about how to purchase a server certificate that is issued by Alibaba Cloud, see [Select a certificate from Alibaba Cloud SSL Certificates Service](/intl.en-US/Classic Load Balancer/User Guide/Certificate management/Create a certificate/Select a certificate from Alibaba Cloud SSL Certificates Service.md).
+For more information about how to purchase a server certificate that is issued by Alibaba Cloud, see [Use a certificate from Alibaba Cloud SSL Certificates Service](/intl.en-US/Classic Load Balancer/User Guide/Certificate management/Create a certificate/Use a certificate from Alibaba Cloud SSL Certificates Service.md).
     Find the certificate that you want to use from the certificate list.

 8. On the Services page of the ACK console, find the created Service and click **Update** in the **Actions** column.